What Happens When Twitter Dies?

 Case in point…

 There are so many adjectives to describe that, everything from beautiful to heart-warming.
-I see it as delightful, a little sprinkle of goodness that reminds us of the kindness that … Read the rest
+I see it as delightful, a little sprinkle of goodness that reminds us of the kindness that still exists.
+For Chapman, he’s using this partly as an antidote for his time addicted to opioids.

 What Do You Do With All Your Photos?